 Los Angeles continues to meter the use of its water.
-Metering helps planners keep track of water consumption, and perhaps more importantly, metering helps planners to anticipate future need.
+Metering helps planners keep track of water consumption as well as anticipate future need.
 Without the information that metering provides, our city would be in no better position than the pueblo dwellers whose dependence on their early water source went from day to day.
 Metering also helps in conserving water as it shows the Los Angeles residents exactly how much water they use.

 William Mulholland had a remarkable life.
-During his half-century of service to the people of Los Angeles, he held many jobs.
+During his halfcentury of service to the people of Los Angeles, he held many jobs.
 He started as a zanjero and eventually became superintendent, and ultimately general manager of the Los Angeles Department of Water and Power.

-Angelenos benefited every day from his work during his half-century of service, and we still benefit today.
+Angelenos benefited every day from his work during his halfcentury of service, and we still benefit today.
 However, his life was not without tragedy.